Tampinesian Code of Conduct

 - All students are expected to be in full uniform during examinations.

 - Hair should not be coloured or tinted.

 - Tinted glasses and coloured contact lenses are not allowed.

 - Jewellery, ornaments or accessories including ear-sticks are not allowed, except for one pair of plain small identical ear studs for girls.

 - Tongue/nose/face/body piercing and tattoos are not allowed.

-- Fingernails must be kept short and clean.
+- Fingernails must be kept short and clean, and not coloured.

-- Hair should be short and neat.
-Side of hair should not touch the ears.
-Back of hair should be sloped and not touch the collar.
-Fringe should be short and above the eyebrow.
+- Hair should be short, neat and tidy.
+Hair at the back should be sloped and not touch the collar.
+Hair at the sides should not touch the ears.
+Side-burns are not allowed.
+Fringe should be short and must be above the eyebrows.

 - Overlap, undercut, undershave, spiky or outlandish hairstyles are not allowed.

-- Moustache or beard is not allowed and must be clean-shaven at all times
+- Facial hair (e.g. moustache or beard) is not allowed.
+The face must be clean-shaven at all times.

 - Hair must be simply-styled.
 Hair longer than shoulder-length should be tied up neatly.
+Fringe should be short and must be above the eyebrow.
 Fringe that falls below the eyebrow should be clipped up.

 - Hair accessories must be plain coloured and must not be fanciful.

 - Only one pair of plain small identical ear studs is allowed on the ears, with 1 ear stud on each ear lobe.